haskell-servant/example-servant-elm/README.md

 - This project uses <https://travis-ci.org/soenkehahn/wai-make-assets>, which is experimental.
 E.g. there's no support for serving the assets in a production setting.

+## More examples

+This repository demonstrates a servant backend and an elm frontend.
+More code generation examples can be found in [`haskell-servant/servant-elm`](https://github.com/haskell-servant/servant-elm/tree/master/examples).